 The serious bits: A graduate from photography school, I've been shooting professionally since 2013.
 My specialties are elopements, weddings, honeymoons... anything to do with love - including classy boudoir!
 I love the way a camera sits in my hand, the sound of the shutter clicking, and the anticipation of seeing those photos on the computer.
 It's one of those passions that gets me so excited that when I start doing it, suddenly it's three days later and I haven't eaten, slept, or showered since.

 A few things about me: as an outdoorsy person, I love being in nature.
 I’m down for adventure any day and find happiness when I’m surrounded by mountains.
 My favourite drink is green tea.
-My favourite food is cauliflower (so much versatility in one vegetable!).
+My favourite food is lasagna, although it's a tough one because I'm definitely a foodie.
 I eat (whole foods) plant-based because I am against animal cruelty, for the planet, and want to know I did my best to live a healthy life.
 I'm a huge environment geek and try to lower my footprint whenever I can (#zerowaste #takethetrain).
 Some of my favourite things to do are yoga, rock climbing, hiking, and camping in the wilderness with a cozy fire to curl up by.
 I love multi-day hikes in particular - you know they’re going to be difficult, sweaty, and painful at times, and you have to gather the courage to begin them; but they are always worth the effort!
 Kind of like marriage, perhaps?

 I'm looking for couples who are FEARLESS and ready to show their vulnerable side.
 Ones who are not afraid to let the wind blow through their hair and are ready to EMBRACE the mess.
 I need you to be an expert at looking deeply in your partner's eyes and letting your knees get a little weak.
 A couple who wants to nuzzle their faces together while remembering the moment when one of you popped the question, and the other one answered HECK YEAH.
 Show me some RAW AF kisses like you haven’t seen each other in years!
 Are you prepared to not hold back and ready to show me how much you love your partner in crime?
 Did I hear a YES?
 Well, let's pump up the energy and grab the essentials (a speaker with good tunes, a flask or a bottle of champagne, and some sunglasses or a headlamp).
 Let's tighten up those hiking boots, and let's create what you'll one day refer to as "the good ol' days."
 I want to make sure you're feeling relaxed and chill during our sessions, so let me know what brings you to your happy place!
 Nothing to see but GOOD VIBES here.